franciscozorrilla/EMBOMicroCom/exercises/exercise_4.md

+# 4. Generate metabolic models and predict interactions using your own genomes

 ## ⚙️ Translating MAGs: from DNA to protein sequences

 If your genomes are in the form of DNA fasta files, run prodigal to translate to protein and annotate open reading frames (ORFs).